Search

 Online Payment Plan-FAQs

 Each violation listed on a citation is assessed a base fine.
 In addition to the base fine, there are additional assessments added to make up the total fine amount due to the court.
 Additional assessments are Court Operations Fee, Conviction Assessment Fee, Emergency Medical Air Transport Fee, Night Court Operations Fee, and State Surcharge of 20%.
-For a complete copy of the Statewide Civil Fee Schedule click here .
+Click here to review how your traffic fine is determined.

 No, partial payments are not accepted online.
 However, partial payments are accepted at any Orange County Court locations.
 Please click here to view the court locations.